ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Theoretical Analysis

 \begin{ass} (\textbf{Lipschitz continuity of the encoder)} Let $f(\cdot;\theta_{f})$ be an encoder parameterized by $\theta_{f}$.
 We assume $f$ is Lipschitz continuous with respect to its parameters.
 Specifically, there exists a constant $L_f > 0$ such that for any $\theta_{1}, \theta_{2}$ and any input $\mathbf{x}$ in the domain,

 \end{ass}

-Assumption \ref{proofs: ass1} bounds the sensitivity of the encoder $f$ to parameter perturbations, thereby ensuring stability for subsequent optimization analysis.
-Given that only the affine parameters of the normalization layers are optimized, this assumption is well justified.
+Assumption \ref{proofs: ass1} bounds the sensitivity of the encoder $f$ to parameter perturbations, thereby ensuring stability for subsequent optimization analysis, and is commonly employed in prior theoretical studies on representation learning and model convergence.

 \begin{ass} (\textbf{Standard optimization assumptions}) Let $\mathcal{L}(\cdot)$ denote the objective function, $\phi = (\theta_{h}, \theta_{f})$ the set of optimization parameters, and $\eta_{h}, \eta_{f}$ the learning rates for the predictor and encoder, respectively.
 Our analysis relies on the following standard assumptions, which are common in the optimization literature:\\ (1) \textit{Smoothness}: $\mathcal{L}$ is $\rho$-smooth.
 Specifically, there exists $\rho > 0$ such that for all $\phi_{1}, \phi_{2}$,